grrrwaaa/courses/film6246/unreal.md

 ## Building a level

+We're not going to cover roles an "environment artist" would play in game development, such as the creation of 3D models.
+Instead we will operate more like "level designers".

 Like any major production, everything starts with planning and sketching; with some interesting overlaps and differences from film, architecture, design, composition, etc.

 > Within Unreal, sketch first with a "roughed-in" or "blocked out" schematic of the world, and start testing it's movement and flow as soon as possible -- long before spending any time on creating the real mesh geometry and other art assets.
 [Geometry Brushes](https://docs.unrealengine.com/latest/INT/Engine/Actors/Brushes/index.html), also sometimes called "BSPs", are perfect for this aspect of the level design process.
 After testing & refining, spend more time updating the meshes, lighting and other elements of the world, testing continually, up to the last stages of polishing up.